peteamiri/Tutorials/SalesForce/CertNote2.md

 One Account can have many Opportunities, many opportunities can belong to one account.

 Public Read Only
 All users can view and report on records but not edit them.
-Only the owner, and users above that role in the hierarchy, can edit those records. - "How to be successful with salesforce" page 360
+Only the owner, and users above that role in the hierarchy, can edit those records. - "How to be successful with SalesForce" page 360

 Reply